 Do you see what I mean, Instagram?
 Facebook chose “popular” over what I would really want to see from a friend.
 Which is pictures of her family.

 But you know what?
 I had actually already seen some of the pictures.
 Want to know why?
 Because she put them on Instagram too.
 And when I use instagram, I scroll down until the last time I looked.
 Granted, on my personal account I don’t follow tons of people, and maybe you’re trying to cater to those that do, but since instagram is just photos I can scroll down waiting in line at Target one time a day and catch up.
 And if I haven’t done that in awhile?
 I know there’s things I missed and I might want to check out my friend’s IG feeds individually.
+Another thing I love about Instagram is that you have the power to use a tool such as socialfollow in order to gain followers for your profile, which is something you can’t say for the majority of social media platforms.

 But with Facebook?
 You have no idea.
 You can’t assume you’ve seen anything or missed anything.
 I had NO IDEA I missed any of Heather’s photos.
 I do the same with FB as I do Instagram, scroll through in line, or when I’m waiting for photos to import at work and don’t want to bog down my computer, or when I’m lying in bed watching a boring TV show with the kids.
 Instagram is EASY To scroll through.
 It requires NO READING so I can quickly catch glimpses of my nephews or my friend’s rabbit or my other friend’s trip to Disneyworld or the Hamilton casts’ trip to DC.
 It doesn’t take long and I know when I’ve gotten to familiar photos I’m caught up.
 It might be because of this weird machine learning I’ve been hearing about.
 I heard from a friend that Kenji have used machine learning to make their Instagram bots efficient.